gwu-libraries/oclc-auth-python/README.md

 This library is a fork of [https://github.com/OCLC-Developer-Network/oclc-auth-python](https://github.com/OCLC-Developer-Network/oclc-auth-python) which itself is a wrapper around the Web Service Authentication system used by OCLC web services, written for Python.
 It works with versions 2.7 and 3 (up to 3.6).

 This library substitutes a GW-specific use case in place of the OCLC examples.
+It calls the [Bibliographic Resource](https://www.oclc.org/developer/develop/web-services/worldcat-metadata-api/bibliographic-resource.en.html) read method from the [Worldcat Metadata API](https://www.oclc.org/developer/develop/web-services/worldcat-metadata-api.en.html), passing it an OCLC number and retrieving the item's MARC data.
+From the MARC data, it attempts to extract the item's SUDOC number, title, year, and format.
+The results are written to a CSV file.

 Installation
 ------------